navikt/helseopplysninger/docker-compose/test/README.md

 # Publishing FHIR Messages on Kafka

-While running the kafka-service from docker-compose FHIR messages can be published using the Python script: _kafka-producer-basic.py_
+While running kafka from docker-compose FHIR messages can be published using the Python script: _kafka-producer-basic.py_

 Running the script requires python3 and the python3-kafka module.
 This will install these